Learning to Learn the Macroscopic Fundamental Diagram using Physics-Informed and meta Machine Learning techniques: Results and discussion

 Still, the MFD prediction of MAML in data scarcity is not perfect.
 First, the predictions accurately capture the shape of the MFD, but not the expected downward trend towards the end of the MFD curve.
 Besides, the dashed red lines in Fig.~\ref{fig:MAML75performance} indicate the estimated maximum flow and critical occupancy for the cities, and it is noteworthy that, as seen in this figure, the maximum flow is generally slightly underestimated, while the critical occupancy is estimated at a significantly higher value than the reference value estimated by the bi-parabolic model.

 Nevertheless, the above limitations are not comparable with the degradation in performance suffered by the single MTPINN and are direct result of the severe LDs shortage the MAML is subject to.
 It is evident from the results that pre-training the model on tasks from different cities allows the model to generalize and make better predictions when tested on a new city using only a limited amount of observations from the biased MFD for the new city, as compared to a model that has only seen the biased observations from the city in question.
 This is also seen for the models trained on the datasets calculated from 50 and 25 randomly selected detectors.
-A visual representation of the MFDs in all these scenarios is provided in Appendix, Fig.~\ref{fig:75complete},\ref{fig:50complete},\ref{fig:25complete},\ref{fig:10complete}.
-A close up of the same plots is available in the Github repository.
+A visual representation of the MFDs in all these scenarios is provided in the Github repository.